openenergymonitor/guide/source/integrations/openevse.markdown

 **Do not wire an EVSE into a 3-pin BS1363 plug unless the charging current is limited to 10A**.
 This defeats the point of using an EVSE; better to use a [portable EVSE 'granny cable'](http://www.evcables.co.uk/231/Portable-Charger-Cables) instead.

-In mainland Europe [Schuko plugs](https://en.wikipedia.org/wiki/Schuko) are rated to 16A max (13A continuous).
+In mainland Europe [Schuko plugs](https://en.wikipedia.org/wiki/Schuko) are rated to 16A max (10A continuous).

 ### 3. Charging Level

-The OpenEVSE unit should be set to **Level 2** charging mode.
+The OpenEVSE unit should be set to **L2** (Level 2) charging mode (240V).
+This should be default setting for OpeneVSE running EU firmware.
 The charging mode can be set via the LCD menu:

 `Setup > Charging Mode > L2`

 *Level 2 charging refers to charging from 220v-240v, as opposed to level 1 charging from 110v.*

-**See User Guide video at the top of this page for a overview of how to operate the unit.**
+**See User Guide video at the bottom of this page for a overview of how to operate the unit.**

 ### 4. GFCI Test Enabled